Always, and maybe now more than ever, we need each other.

 Let's grow together in our work.

-a Year of Study and Community
+Relational Therapy Training: Year of Study & Community

 For therapists who want to build a more collaborative relationship with their clients, in order to navigate anything that enters the room, Relational Therapy Year of Study is the community based and theory informed workshop that creates safety for therapists to practice developing themselves as their most powerful therapeutic intervention.